The best iPad deals for 2019: The iPad Air now on sale for $400

-This week Best Buy introduced a $100 discount on this year's iPad Air, bringing it to $400, which is the lowest price we've ever seen.
-Many retailers have been selling it for $469 during the past few months -- a price that was $30 lower than the one you'd find at the Apple Store -- but the additional $70 markdown makes the iPad Air a much more palatable option.
+The holidays are a wondrous time, and some of those wonders come in the form of great deals on typically very pricey devices.
+This week, Best Buy introduced a $100 discount on this year's iPad Air, bringing it to $400, which is the lowest price we've ever seen.
+Many retailers have been selling it for $469 during the past few months, a price that was $30 lower than the one you'd find at the Apple Store, but the additional $70 markdown makes the iPad Air a much more palatable option.

-That noted, this year's 10.2-inch model is the best choice for most people -- especially when it's on sale.
+That noted, this year's 10.2-inch model is the best choice for most people, especially when it's on sale.
 And it's on sale today.
-It has an A10 processor, Pencil support and a smart connector for a smart keyboard (sold separately), and a slightly bigger screen than its 9.7-inch predecessor.
+It has an A10 processor, Pencil support, a smart connector for a smart keyboard (sold separately), and a slightly bigger screen than its 9.7-inch predecessor.

 Best Buy and Target currently have the best price on the 10.2-inch iPad, $250.
-It's not quite as low as the the $230 Cyber Monday deal -- but it's pretty darn good, and likely to be the lowest price we'll see until next year.
+It's not quite as low as the $230 Cyber Monday deal, but it's pretty darn good, and likely to be the lowest price we'll see until next year.

 Otherwise, Best Buy is still offering a $150 discount on every version of the 11-inch model.
 B&H has the best price on the 12.9-inch model at $899, though we've seen it regularly on sale for closer to $850, and it might be worth waiting until the price drops to buy.